ben-gooding-sky/android-safe-area-inset-poc/README.md

-## Set Android Only CSS PoC
+## Set Android Safe Area Inset workaround PoC

-This Poc attempts to apply some css only on android webviews only
+This PoC attempts to declare some CSS that will only be applied on Android Webview's

 ### Conclusion